jayfunc/BetterLyrics/README.md

 </div>

 <h4 align="center">
-Your dynamic lyrics display tool, built with WinUI 3 and Win2D, works with local playback and other players
+Your dynamic lyrics display tool, built with WinUI 3 and Win2D, works with in-app playback and other players
 </h3>

 ## 🎉 This project was featured by SSPAI!